-However, SES will refer to the key considerations while analyzing the resolution on declaration of dividend and would raise a concern on a case to case basis, if so required.
+However, SES will refer to the following key considerations while analyzing the resolution on declaration of dividend and would raise a concern on a case to case basis, if so required.

 - 1. Consistency of dividend payment - a.
-Does the Company have a stated dividend pay-out policy, including a proposed dividend pay-out ratio?
+Does the Company have a stated dividend Distribution Policy, including a proposed dividend payout ratio?
 If yes, then is the dividend paid consistent with the stated policy or if it is not, has the Company explained the deviation to the shareholders? - b.
 If there is no stated dividend policy, has the dividend pay-out been consistent in the last 3 years?
 If not, has the Company explained the deviation?
 SES is of the opinion that as a good governance policy, all the Companies should disclose the Company's dividend policy. - 2.
 Capacity to pay the dividend to be questioned in following cases - a.
 The Company's current ratio < 1 and debt equity ratio > 2 (not in case of capital intensive projects or financial institutions or if adequate justification given, where case by case analysis is done) - b.
 Is the Company making losses and/or the Company has high debt equity ratio + low debt coverage ratio but paying/increasing dividend? - c.
 Does the Company have sufficient cash flow from operations and/or sufficient cash & cash equivalents to pay the proposed dividends? - d.
 Has the Company defaulted on any of its debt obligations/ undergone restructuring and has still declared dividend? - e.
 Is the Company required to conserve resources to fund large upcoming capital expenditure? - f.
 High dividend associated with high promoters' equity, with high pay out ratio with high leverageborrowing specially in cases where capital expenditure is high - g.
 High dividend and preferential offer to promoters - 3.
 Low dividend - a.
-Is the Company consistently making large profits and has large cash balance but its dividend pay-out ratio is consistently very low?
-In such case Check the dividend % or dividend payout ratio of peers and comment accordingly - b.
+Is the Company consistently making large profits and has large cash balance but its dividend pay-out ratio is consistently very low? - b.
 Has the Company decreased the dividend pay-out to an exceptionally low level (or eliminated dividend pay-out altogether) without sufficient explanation?
 For Example, Oracle case. - c.
 Has the growth in dividend been consistent with the growth in royalty payments and/or executive remuneration?
-In such case we highlight this point in the discussion on dividend page)
+In such case we highlight this point in the discussion on dividend page) - d.
+Is low dividend after a buy back?

-- d.
-Is the dividend payout ratio consistently lower than that of its peers? - e.
-Is low dividend after a buy back? - 4.
-Excessive dividend - a.
-Are the dividend pay-outs consistently high in comparison with the peers without any satisfactory explanation?
-We may advise shareholders to propose reduction of dividends in the following cases: - i.
-If the promoters have pledged any of their shareholdings and are still receiving high dividend? - ii.
+4. Excessive dividend

+- a.
+We may advise shareholders to propose reduction of dividend in the following cases: - i.
+If the promoters have pledged any of their shareholdings and are still receiving high dividend?
+And dividend is not supported by financial health of company, e.g Debt equity ratio increasing. - ii.
 If the Company is consistently paying dividend out of reserves? - iii.
 In case of losses, check for various financial indicators. - b.
 Has the Company disclosed the reason for paying excess dividend in the current financial year?
 If yes then disclose it in the PA report and if not, then look at extraordinary items. - 5.
 The Company proposes to pay dividend on preference shares, but not on ordinary equity shares, although the Company has sufficient cash balance.
 Guaranteed div on preference share/ capital expenditure to be examined. - 6.
 SES shall also consider the disclosure of Dividend Distribution Policy of the Company and analyze whether the same is based on objective criteria and whether the dividend payout is as per its stated Policy or not.